 The lovely lilac is celebrated and displayed around the Midwest.
 Peak bloom times vary from year to year; call ahead.

 Many lilacs are available from garden centers.
-To mail-order lilacs mentioned in this slideshow (no source carries all cultivars), try Fox Hill Lilac Nursery, Forestfarm, or Syringa Plus.
+To mail-order lilacs, try Fox Hill Lilac Nursery, Forestfarm, or Syringa Plus.
 A good reference book is Lilacs: A Gardener's Encyclopedia by Fr.
 John L. Fiala, available at bookstores or through websites such as Timber Press.